 Arthritis can debilitate your life, but studies show that exercise severely affects symptoms of it.
 So get moving and you’ll feel a lot better than you did if you don’t.
 It can cause swelling, pain, stiffness, and more.
 It limits the range of motion in your limbs.
 There are over 100 types of arthritis, but the most common are rheumatoid and osteo.

-I teach arthritis exercise and joint flex at my fitness center.
+I teach arthritis exercise and joint flex.
 I specialize in helping seniors with arthritis.
 I work with countless numbers of people in my group classes, in the gym working out, and in my personal training sessions.
 I love working with older people.
 It’s my jam.

 There is no immediate cure for the disease, just management.
 And anyone can have arthritis, you don’t have to be older.
 Weight gain causes a higher risk because there is more pressure on your joints.
 But a big treatment is exercise.
 You can restore some movement and reduce some of the pain.
 Exercise is natural pain relief!